Homemade Raspberry or Blackberry Jam is the simplest thing ever to make.

 I now love to make this quick and easy jam, especially when the fruit is at its peak.
-Once you’ve tasted your own, it’s really hard to buy it at the store off the shelf.
+Once you’ve tasted your own, it’s hard to buy it at the store off the shelf.

 Simple Homemade Raspberry or Blackberry Jam

-- 1 1/4 cups sugar
+- 1 cup sugar

 - 1 tablespoon lemon juice

 - 5 sterilized 4 oz jars with lids

 Place a small plate and spoon in the freezer.
 Sterilize 3 to 4 – 4 oz jars, lids and bands and set aside.